 Stunt casting and celebrity cameos in movies can often be amusing, but usually more distracting.
 Films like Zoolander 2, Entourage and Absolutely Fabulous depend on nudge-wink appearances by celebs to compensate for an absence of laughs.
-So to celebrate David Beckham’s unforgettable “performance” in King Arthur: Legend of the Sword, here are five sporting superstars who should have stuck to the game plan (including Becks, of course).
+Here are five sporting superstars who should have stuck to the game plan…

 Destined to become an internet meme, Beckham’s cameo in mate Guy Ritchie’s King Arthur: Legend of the Sword is as cringeworthy as you’d imagine.
 As the custodian of Excalibur and resembling a scarred outcast from Game of Thrones, he could have avoided derision had Ritchie not given him any dialogue.
 Needless to say, when it comes to acting, Becks is a great soccer player and underwear model.